-Wear Gloves While Working
+Gloves Required While Working

 If you wear cloth gloves, please change them every hour.
 Soiled cloth receiving gloves should be put into one of the laundry containers.
 Cloth gloves with holes should be thrown away as you come across them (mending and recycling options are unavailable until further notice).
-We have a large back-up supply of cloth gloves adequate for these needs.

 If you wear the plastic gloves, please take a new pair every hour OR sanitize the outside of the gloves every hour.
 Dispose of your gloves at one of the glove stations for recycling.

-If you wear the nitrile gloves, please sanitize the outside of the gloves every hour and change into a second paid half-way through your shift.
+STAFF: If you wear the nitrile gloves, please sanitize the outside of the gloves every hour and change into a second paid half-way through your shift.
 If you are using Coop nitrile gloves, put them into the laundry basket when you are done with them.
 If you have a personal pair of nitrile glove or any other gloves you brought from home, please take them home at the end of the day and launder them.

 If you wear your own gloves brought from home, please make sure that they are either rubberized and can therefore be sanitized once an hour or that you bring enough pairs to change gloves at least once an hour.